KostasKoyias/foo-bar/README.md

   1. [Expanding Nebula](./src/main/java/foo/bar/l5/readme.txt)(not solved)

->> Note that the *readme* files were slightly simplified while solving the corresponding challenge.
+> Note that the *readme* files were slightly simplified while solving the corresponding challenge.

-## Contribute
+## End message

-You are welcome to fork this repository and submit your own solutions.
-Make a pull request and your version will be reviewed within a few days.
+After completing all challenges, Google will give you a base64 encoded message.
+The key to decode it is your foobar username.
+A [script](./scripts/decode.py) was added that prints this message decoded.

 ## More information